Neuropathy - alcoholic; Alcoholic polyneuropathy

 Excessive alcohol use often makes the body unable to use or store certain vitamins and minerals.
 Blood tests will be ordered to check for a deficiency (lack) of:

-Other tests may be ordered to rule out other possible causes of neuropathy.
+Other tests may be ordered to check for other possible causes of neuropathy or damage to body systems due to neuropathy.
 Tests may include:

 - Electromyography (EMG) to check the health of the muscles and the nerves that control the muscles